 If your organization or business would like to support the Schoolyard Habitat Program as a donor or partner, please email Katie Blake, Audubon Connecticut Bird-Friendly Communities Manager.

 The Community Foundation for Greater New Haven has a mission to create a positive and sustainable change in Connecticut's Greater New Haven region by increasing the amount of and enhancing the impact of community philanthropy.

 Dalio Foundation was founded in 2003 as a family foundation led by Ray and Barbara Dalio.
 The Foundation’s giving is intended to support the diverse philanthropic passions of each member of the Dalio family.
 Barbara leads the Foundation’s public education work.
 She is deeply committed to improving the educational outcomes of students in Connecticut through collaboration, shared learning, and engagement.

-Disney Worldwide Conservation Fund (DWCF), founded in 1995, is a key pillar in Disney’s efforts to protect the planet and help kids develop lifelong conservation values.
-DWCF grants provide financial support for: the study of wildlife; the protection of habitats; the development of community conservation and education programs in critical ecosystems; and experiences that connect kids to nature through exploration and discovery.
+The Disney Conservation Fund, founded in 1995, is a key pillar in Disney’s efforts to protect the planet and help kids develop lifelong conservation values.
+The fund supports the study of wildlife; the protection of habitats; the development of community conservation and education programs in critical ecosystems; and experiences that connect kids to nature across the globe.